MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 *   **-noprocessing|-np** Allows the test to run without post processing the results at the end of the test.
 Use this flag with the `-tracecontrolled|-tc` and `-measureset|-ms` options to collect trace files for the specified measureset but skip post processing of the results after the test completes.
 This is useful where you want to run the test and collect etl traces but want to process the results separately at a later time.

+*   **-credentialpath|-cp** Allows a path to be specified that points to a different credentials.json file.
+An absolute or a relative path can be provided, though the path cannot contain any spaces.

 ## Examples

 ### Simple one tab, one browser, no measures